Learn about Understanding Society: The UK Household Longitudinal Study (UKHLS) and its measurement of physical activity

 Longitudinal study description

-The UKHLS commenced in 2009 with an initial sample of 39,802 households in England, Scotland, Wales and Northern Ireland.
+Understanding Society: The UK Household Longitudinal Study (UKHLS) commenced in 2009 with an initial sample of 39,802 households in England, Scotland, Wales, and Northern Ireland.
 Unlike the other studies covered by this guide, which are birth cohort studies by design, UKHLS is a panel study.
 UKHLS expands on and incorporates the British Household Panel Survey which began in 1991 with 5,500 households.
-The primary objective of UKHLS is to obtain longitudinal data on domains such as health, work, education, income, family and social life, to help inform policies and interventions.
+The primary objective of UKHLS is to obtain longitudinal data on domains such as health, work, education, income, family, and social life, to help inform policies and interventions.
 Data is collected annually and all individuals in the household are followed, also after they leave the household, and similarly any new household members get to join the study.
 A total of 10 annual sweeps have been completed with sweep 11 under way.
 One person completes the household questionnaire.
 Each person aged 16 or older completes the individual adult interview, including a self-completion questionnaire.
 Young people aged 10 to 15y are asked to respond to a paper self-completion questionnaire.
 Information on children under 10 is obtained from parents.
 A range of measures are collected from participants, including behaviours and attitudes, life events, employment, and health and wellbeing.
 Biomedical and objective health measures have been obtained in some sweeps.
-The most recent survey (as of the time of writing) completed in 2016-2018 (wave 8) involved a total number of 26,083 households and 35,417 individuals.
+The most recent survey (wave 8) completed in 2016-2018 involved a total number of 26,083 households and 35,417 individuals.

 Physical activity overview (Young people: 10 to 15y)

-Using the young person questionnaire (ages 10-15), leisure time activity was measured at waves 1, 2, 4, 6, 8, 9 and 10.
-Waves 1, 2, 4, 6, 8 and 9 asked the number of days in a normal week individuals played sports or other keep-fit activities.
-Waves 2, 4, 6 8 and 9 collected information on type of exercise participants engaged in; while waves 2, 4, 6, 8 and 10 collected information on attending classes outside of school including dance and sport.
-Active travel was collected at waves 1, 2, 4, 6, and 8 on the main method of travel to school (walk, bike, bus/tube, car, train, other).
-Sedentary behaviour (hr/day) engaging in a range of activities such as television watching, pc use, and gaming was measured in all sweeps (waves 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10); finally, domestic activity (hr/week) will be included for the first time in Understanding society at wave 10.
+Using the young person questionnaire (ages 10-15), leisure time activity was measured at waves 1, 2, 4, 6, 8, 9, 10, 11, and COVID6.
+Waves 1, 2, 4, 6, 8, 9, 11, and COVID6 asked the number of days in a normal week individuals played sports or other keep-fit activities.
+Waves 2, 4, 6 8, 9, 11 and COVID6 collected information on type of exercise participants engaged in; while waves 2, 4, 6, 8 and 10 collected information on attending classes outside of school including dance and sport.
+Active travel was collected at waves 1, 2, 4, 6, 8, and 11 on the main method of travel to school (walk, bike, bus/tube, car, train, other).
+Sedentary behaviour (hr/day) engaging in a range of activities such as television watching, pc use, and gaming was measured in waves 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, and COVID6.Domestic activity (hr/week) is included at wave 10 and 12.

 Physical activity overview (Adults: 16y+)

 UKHLS is well designed for comparability of variables across time, with typically the exact same question wording and response scale used at different waves, providing direct comparability.
 For example, in adulthood, specific sports frequency at waves 2 and 5 are directly comparable.
 Similarly, waves 7 and 8 ask about past week vigorous and moderate exercise are directly comparable.
-To compare across all waves of LTPA (2, 5, 7, and 8), specific sports from waves 2 and 5 may be categorised by intensity and compared on the weekly/ non-weekly level.
-Generally, elsewhere, in regards to occupation, active travel, domestic, and sedentary behaviour each variable should have a corresponding variable in a following wave with which direct comparisons can be undertaken.
+To compare across all waves of LTPA (2, 5, 7, 9, 11, and 12), specific sports from waves 2 and 5 may be categorised by intensity and compared on the weekly/ non-weekly level.
+However, with occupation, active travel, domestic, and sedentary behaviour, each variable should have a corresponding variable in a following wave with which direct comparisons can be undertaken.

 Data access